Coronavirus Covid-19 stats in Bali and Nusa Penida

 Travel restrictions due to Covid-19

 Since April 2, in order to halt the spread of the coronavirus, the Indonesian authorities have banned all foreign arrivals until further notice, except some exceptions defined in the regulation 11/2020 of the Minister of Legal Affairs.
-Foreigner with working permit (Kitas) can enter Indonesia.
+Foreigner with working permit (Kitas) and now with business visa can enter Indonesia.

 The new circular (SE no.7 / 2020) dated June 6, 2020 governs movements within Indonesian territory as well as the entry into Indonesian territory of foreign nationals.
 The entry on the territory of foreign nationals requires the presentation of a negative PCR test.
 Tourists are still not allowed.
 Travelers are also ordered to download the COVID-19 monitoring and tracking application, “PeduliLindungi”, to their mobile phones.